ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Abstract

 \section{Abstract}

-Across the life sciences, an ongoing effort over the last 50 years has made data and methods more reproducible and transparent.
-This openness has led to transformative insights and vastly accelerated scientific progress\cite{Grazulis2012, Munafo2017}.
-For example, structural biology\cite{Bruno2014} and genomics\cite{Porter2018, Benson2013} have undertaken systematic collection and publication of protein sequences and structures over the past half-century, and these data have led to scientific breakthroughs that were unthinkable when data collection first began (e.g.~\cite{Jumper2021}).
-We believe that neuroscience is poised to follow the same path, and that principles of open data and open science will transform our understanding of the nervous system in ways that are impossible to predict at the moment.\\ To this end, new social structures along with active and open scientific communities are essential\cite{Saunders2022} to facilitate and expand the still limited adoption of open science practices in our field\cite{Schottdorf2024}.
-Unified by shared values of openness, we set out to organize a symposium for Open Data in Neuroscience (ODIN) to strengthen our community and facilitate transformative neuroscience research at large.
-In this report, we share what we learned during this first ODIN event.
-We also lay out plans for how to grow this movement, document emerging conversations, and propose a path toward a better and more transparent science of tomorrow.
+Ongoing efforts over the last 50 years have made data and methods more reproducible and transparent across the life sciences.
+This openness has led to transformative insights and vastly accelerated scientific progress \citep{Grazulis2012, Munafo2017}.
+For example, structural biology \citep{Bruno2014} and genomics \citep{Porter2018, Benson2013} have undertaken systematic collection and publication of protein sequences and structures over the past half century.
+These data, in turn, have led to scientific breakthroughs that were unthinkable when data collection first began (e.g.~ \cite{Jumper2021}).
+We believe that neuroscience is poised to follow the same path, and that principles of open data and open science will transform our understanding of the nervous system in ways that are impossible to predict at the moment.\\ \\ New social structures supporting an active and open scientific community are essential \citep{Saunders2022} to facilitate and expand the still limited adoption of open science practices in our field \citep{Schottdorf2024}.
+Unified by shared values of openness, we set out to organize a symposium for Open Data in Neurophysiology (ODIN) to strengthen our community and facilitate transformative open neuroscience research at large.
+In this report, we synthesize insights from this first ODIN event.
+We also lay out plans for how to grow this movement, document emerging conversations, and propose a path toward a better and more transparent science of tomorrow.\\ \\ \textbf{Significance statement:} The adoption of open science practices is key to advancing research in neurophysiology.
+Drawing on insights from the inaugural Open Data in Neurophysiology (ODIN) symposium, this paper provides a much-needed discussion on the current state of open science in the field, identifying current needs of the community and providing a roadmap.
+Detailing both obstacles and solutions to the wide adoption of open science practices, it constitutes an important resource for the neurophysiology community on the path to open science.

 {\fnsymbol{footnote}}